willnalls/cmunol-wiki/README.md

 # Overview
 ## Registration and Users

 Only registered users may access or view the wiki.
-Users must register as either a **student** or a **TA**.
+Users are registered by default as a **student**.
+The admin may additionally give **TA** or **admin** privileges to an account.
-- Students may view the wiki and make submissions.
+- Students may view the wiki and make submissions/revisions.
+- TAs may view the wiki, grade submissions, and edit wiki content.
-- TAs may view the wiki and grade submissions.
+- Admins may view the wiki, grade submissions, edit wiki content, and edit user accounts.